 funding or military operations in Cuba.

-Secondary asks (if have time while on phone or for in-person visits) –
+Secondary asks (if you have time while on phone or for in-person visits) –

-➢ Resolutions by caucuses of Members (similar to this one by the Congressional Hispanic
+➢ Resolutions or statements by caucuses of Members (similar to the one by the Congressional Black Caucus) defining a position of anti-intervention and respect for sovereignty and international law.

 ➢ Invite your member to visit Cuba in a congressional delegation or alone.